RebinW/active-directory-domain-services/02-dns-configuration/01-dns-design.md

 - A records: Resolves hostnames to IPv4 addresses
 - AAAA records: Resolves hostnames to IPv6 addresses
 - SRV records: Identifies servers that provide specific services such as LDAP or Kerberos
-- PTR records: Used in reversed lookup zones to map IP-addresses to hostnames
+- PTR records: Used in reverse lookup zones to map IP-addresses to hostnames
 - NS records: Identifies which DNS servers are authoriative for a zone
 - CNAME records: Creates an alias that points to another hostname
   - Example: files.klarstroem.local -> CNAME -> server01.klarstroem.local.